jfgoncalves/splat-rotations/README.md

 ## The extension is not translated in my language

-English and French are fully supported.
+English, German and French are fully supported.
 You can also help [translate the extension](https://poeditor.com/join/project/pwVRLVIrEt) in your language.

 ## I found a bug!
 Nice!
 Feel free to [create a new issue](https://github.com/jfgoncalves/splat-rotations/issues) so I can fix it asap.